Time-Reversal-Invariance Violation in the $N\!d$ System and Large-$N_C$: Large-

 which holds to order $\mathcal{O}(N_C^{-1})$.
 An alternative basis for the five independent LECs is the partial wave basis in which the incoming and outgoing partial waves of the nucleons are manifest.
 The Lagrangian in the partial wave basis is

-which is nearly identical to the Lagrangian for the PV $\NN$ potential~\cite{Phillips:2008hn} except for an additional factor of $i$.
+which is nearly identical to the Lagrangian for the PV $\NN$ potential~\cite{Phillips:2008hn} except for additional factors of $i$ or $-i$.
 LECs in the partial wave basis can be related to LECs in the Girlanda basis using Fierz rearrangements~\cite{vanasse2012parity} or techniques described in Ref.~\cite{Phillips:2008hn} yielding

 From the matching and the large-$N_C$ scaling of the Girlanda LECs the large-$N_C$ scaling of the LECs in the partial wave basis is

 where

 to order $\mathcal{O}(N_C^{-1})$.
 Finally, we match the partial wave basis LECs to the dibaryon formalism LECs in Eq.~(\ref{eq:PTVLagdib}).
 This can be done by either a simple matching calculation or a Gaussian integration over the dibaryon fields.
 The matching yields the relation~\cite{Schindler:2009wd}